wing5wong/artisan-whs-static/source/_events/2021-02-18_mamma-mia-auditions.md

 You will need to:

 1. Perform the dance you learned on Monday.
+[Dance Audition Video link - here.](https://www.facebook.com/watch/?v=855335925311759)
 2. Perform a scene from the [Audition Scripts](https://mtow.org/attachments/article/278/Mamma%20Mia%20Audition%20Scenes.pdf) (please familiarize yourself with them on your device, we will provide you with a hard copy at the audition)
 3. Sing a song of your choice, ideally to a track (YouTube/Spotify) or you can accompany yourself.